DSR-RHIT/me497-reproducible-research/README.md

   - R Markdown: text pp. 423–426 or online [27.1
     & 27.2](http://r4ds.had.co.nz/r-markdown.html)

+*Tips*

+  - If you Google for help, set the Tools \> Anytime \> Past year to obtain recent advice and avoid advice that is out of date
+  - When installing R and RStudio for the first time, make sure you login as an administrator (localmgr on Windows)
+  - Follow the instructions slowly and deliberately

 <!-- *Reading assigments* -->

 <!-- - *Preface* pp. ix--xxv (physical copy) or  [Introduction](http://r4ds.had.co.nz/introduction.html) (e-copy)           -->